midnqp/alhamd-vanilla/README.txt

 Instead, make branches & releases specific for OS.
 For reusing code among repos intended for specific OS, create symbolic links.
       "Do one thing - do it properly." - Unix

--- Properly-defined Restrictions are your Saviors: Tell me what makes Python slow, beside being interpreted.
+-- Properly-defined Restrictions are your Saviors
+Tell me what makes Python slow, beside being interpreted.
 Dynamic typing.
 Use Cython, declare data types - suddenly things start to fly at speed.
 If browser rendering engines had restrictions on HTML, Chromium Blink developers could sleep a lot more hours.
       "CONSISTENCY is much important than SAVING FEW KEYSTROKES."

+_______ ARCHITECTURE _______

+Project architecture isn't what it's made of.
+Project architecture is what it's about.
+The directories/structures of your  application/project about a payment gateway, must scream at you that it's a payment gateway.
+And you as a developer will do everything to make your project scream.
+You are obliged to add structuring like this in your README:

+				project-name
+					|-- MainServer.c
+					|-- modules
+								|-- lib-avoidrepitition.js
+								|-- lib-alhamd-vanilla.h
+								|-- lib-python-builtins.h
+								|-- rendering
+											|-- index.js
+											|-- question_view.js
+											|-- question_write.js
+											|-- profile_index.js
+											|-- profile_contributions.js
+											|-- profile_settings.js
+								|-- ajax
+											|-- login.js
+											|-- register.js
+											|-- comment.js
+											|-- question_write.js
+					|-- project
+								|-- index
+											|-- index.html
+								|-- question
+											|-- write.html
+											|-- view.html
+											|-- write.css
+								|-- style.css
+								|-- navbar.js
+								|-- footer.js

+_______ CODING STYLE _______

+Alhamd Vanilla is all about super-fast development, super-fast platforms/applications, efficiency.
+Alhamd Vanilla strives to achieve maximum efficiency, while caring about the developer.